MagicMods/SimTouch/memoLTM/hidden/modeSOP_.md

 Forbidden: Suggestions, implementations, planning, or any hint of action
 Requirement: You may ONLY seek to understand what exists, not what could be
-Duration: Until I explicitly signal to move to next mode Output Format: Begin with [MODE: THINK], then ONLY observations and questions
+Duration: Until I explicitly signal to move to next mode Output Format: Begin with [MODE: THINK], then ONLY observations and questions.
+Explicitly state the verification performed for key assumptions (e.g., 'Verified `debugFlags.turbulence` exists in `main.js`').

 # MODE 2: THINK+